liujoshua/MoleMapperAndroid/README.md

 com.google.android.gms:play-services-location<br />
 </b>
 - play-services-location allows the app to get the user's location while being conscious of battery life.
 Android-reactive-location library wraps the location services API’s in Rx Observables.

-<b>com.crashlytics.sdk.android:crashlytics</b>

-- Crash / Logging library being used during the QA period.
-This library will be removed at v1.0 release.